 Located within the School of Theology, the Laidlaw Graduate School (LGS) seeks to nurture and train emerging scholars through strong postgraduate programmes and the building of a strong scholarly community in which students and established scholars work closely together, each gaining from the engagement of ideas.

 We invite you to join this community.

 IN THIS HANDBOOK YOU WILL FIND INFORMATION ABOUT:

+- Postgraduate Admission Requirements

 - Postgraduate Programmes

+- · General Regulations concerning Postgraduate study

-- · Postgraduate Courses Offered in 2023
+- Level 8 Postgraduate Courses

-- Master of Theology Research
+- Level 9 Master of Theology Research

+- Postgraduate Scholarships

 CONTACT DETAILS